The-MAZZTer/GBCGCApp/README.md

   - Possibly use this to make freezes easier to manage...
 IE F1-F10 slot selection
 - Allow custom key binds.
 - Look into registering this App as a handler for .gb/.gbc files on Chrome OS.
+- Option to mute/pause game on page unfocus.

 Original README follows.